dekoza/mtgpl/commander.rst

    #.
 Each player draws a hand of seven cards.
    #.
 Players may mulligan, using the modified :ref:`Partial Paris<partial-paris-mulligan>` method.

 #.
-Being a Commander is not a characteristic [:ref:`MTG CR 109.3 <mtgcr-109-3>`], it is a property of the card.
+Being a Commander is not a characteristic [:mtgrule:`Rule 109.3`], it is a property of the card.
 As such, "Commander-ness" cannot be copied or overwritten by continuous effects, and does not change with control of the card.

-   Examples: A :mtgtip:`Body Double` copying a Commander in a graveyard is not a Commander.
-A Commander which is affected by :mtgtip:`Cytoshape`, or is face down, is still a Commander.
+   Examples: A *Body Double* copying a Commander in a graveyard is not a Commander.
+A Commander which is affected by *Cytoshape*, or is face down, is still a Commander.

 #.
 If a player has been dealt 21 points of combat damage by a particular Commander during the game, that player loses a game.

    * This is an additional state based effect.
    * Commander Damage is cumulative throughout the game; nothing can reduce the amount of damage a Commander has previously done to a player.
    * Because it is a property of the card and not a characteristic of the game object, a card is still the same Commander even if it leaves the field and returns.
-   * While effects can raise a player's life total, it doesn't reduce the amount of damage previously taken from a Commander. (eg: :mtgtip:`Beacon of Immortality`)
+   * While effects can raise a player's life total, it doesn't reduce the amount of damage previously taken from a Commander. (eg: *Beacon of Immortality*)
-   * Conversely, combat damage can be reduced, prevented, or replaced as it is taken, in which case it was never dealt and doesn't count towards the total taken from that Commander. (eg: :mtgtip:`Fog` or :mtgtip:`Captain's Maneuver`)
+   * Conversely, combat damage can be reduced, prevented, or replaced as it is taken, in which case it was never dealt and doesn't count towards the total taken from that Commander. (eg: *Fog* or *Captain's Maneuver*)
    * Commander Damage is specific to each Commander/Player pairing, not combined across all Commander.
    * A player can lose if he or she is dealt 21 points of combat damage by his or her own Commander (ie: under someone else's control).